euberdeveloper/eagletrt-ubx-parser/README.md

 # eagletrt-ubx-parser

-A nodejs program for [@eagletrt](https://github.com/eagletrt) to parse GGA GLL RMC and VTG messages of ubx files to csv or json
+A nodejs program for [@eagletrt](https://github.com/eagletrt) to parse GGA GLL and RMC messages of ubx files to csv or json

 ## Project purpose